MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 * You are targeting devices running on iOS 9.0 or later.
 * You are not using any other library that provides Crash Reporting functionality.

+> [!NOTE]
+> App Center SDK will **drop support for Xcode 8 and 9** with the May SDK release.
+Please refer to this [GitHub issue](https://github.com/Microsoft/appcenter/issues/308) for more information.

 ## 2. Create your app in the App Center Portal to obtain the App Secret

 If you have already created your app in the App Center portal, you can skip this step.